spaziocodice/FragLink/README.md

 <p><img src="https://github.com/spaziocodice/FragLink/assets/7569632/7a28703a-508b-4e8b-94ac-263385f42b8c"/></p>
 <br/>

-FragLink enables [Linked Data Fragments](https://linkeddatafragments.org/) capabilities to your Server.
+FragLink enables [Linked Data Fragments](https://linkeddatafragments.org) capabilities to your Server.
-It's not a server itself, instead, it comes as a SpringBoot autoconfigure module that you can easily plug into your RDF Server.
+It's not a server itself.
+Instead, it comes as a SpringBoot autoconfigure module that you can easily plug into your RDF Server.

 ## Quick Start
 FragLink is written in Java and makes use of the Spring Framework.
 Specifically, it is an autoconfigure module, which is supposed to be declared as a dependency in a SpringBoot (Server) project.

-### 1. Create your own SpringBoot project
+### 1. Create a SpringBoot project
 This will be your Linked Data Fragment Server.
-It is strongly recommended to use [Spring initializr](https://start.spring.io/) for defining the initial shape of the module (e.g. components, dependencies, frameworks, starters).
+It is strongly recommended to use [Spring initializr](https://start.spring.io/) to define the initial shape of the module (e.g., components, dependencies, frameworks, starters).
-Then, once the project skeleton is created, open the pom.xml (in case you're using Gradle there's a corresponding thing to be defined) and add the following section:
+Then, once the project skeleton is created, open the pom.xml (in case you're using Gradle, there's a corresponding thing to be defined) and add the following section:

 ```xml
 <repositories>